-Disclosure/Disclaimer: I own and represent shares of TPHS (formerly Syms) and Solitron Devices, but none of the other companies mentioned, though, reserve the right to change the positions at any time.
-This post is my nothing more than my thoughts/opinion.
-Always do a ton of your own research before so much as contemplating anything that I say, do, write, or even so much as think about.
+Disclosure/Disclaimer: I own and represent shares of ALJJ and reserve the right to change that at any time.
+This is my opinion and not investment advice.
+Always do a ton of your own research in regard to anything that I say, do, write, or so much as even think about.